Trail ethics: Trails in urban areas

 Some cities have worked to add pathways for pedestrians and cyclists.
 This can reduce the amount of vehicle traffic in busy urban areas, and make visiting downtown areas more pleasant.
 There can be difficulties when a path is used by people travelling at different speeds, such as pedestrians, joggers, and cyclists, and the appropriate etiquette is not observed.

 Off road vehicles

-In the US off-road vehicle use on public land has been criticized by some members of the government and environmental organizations including the Sierra Club and The Wilderness Society.
+In the US, off-road vehicle (ORV) use on public land has been criticized by some members of the government and environmental organizations including the Sierra Club and The Wilderness Society.
 They have noted several consequences of illegal ORV use such as pollution, trail damage, erosion, land degradation, possible species extinction, and habitat destruction which can leave hiking trails impassable.
 ORV proponents argue that legal use taking place under planned access along with the multiple environment and trail conservation efforts by ORV groups will mitigate these issues.
 Groups such as the Blue-ribbon Coalition advocate Treadlightly, which is the responsible use of public lands used for off-road activities.